RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.10.0.md

 This version adds support for indexing and previewing videos, and reading and indexing embedded ComfyUI workflows.

-The ".mp4" extension will be added to **Settings > General > File Extensions**.
+The `.mp4`, `.webm` and `.mkv` extensions have been automatically added to **Settings > General > File Extensions**.
 You can Scan New on any folders containing videos.
-Any new scans should include MP4 files.
+Any new scans should include video files.

 A new setting has been added: **Settings > Video > Loop Video**.
 This controls whether the preview loops upon reaching the end of the video.

+**NOTE 1:** Currently only ComfyUI workflows saved using the **VideoHelperSuite (VHS) - Video Combine** node are guaranteed to be read.

+**NOTE 2:** WebM and MKV are not supported for playback in the preview, and it will display as blank.
+This is because the .NET WPF MediaElement does not support these formats.

-NOTE: Currently only ComfyUI workflows saved using the **VideoHelperSuite (VHS) - Video Combine** node are guaranteed to be read.
-If you have a ComfyUI video that has metadata that can't be read, please raise an issue and attach the sample file.
+If you have a ComfyUI video that has metadata that can't be read, please raise an issue on Github and attach the sample file

 ## Tags